White-Whale-Defi-Platform/docs/docs/index.md

 ## What is White Whale?

 **White Whale** is a arbitrage protocol devoted to maintaining the peg on Terra stablecoins.
-T

 Deposited stablecoins are represented by [White Whale Terra LP \(Whale\)](protocol/whale-token#whale-token/Whale_token.md/).
 Whale LP tokens are redeemable for the initial deposit along with accrued interest.
 White Whale is structured to provide depositors with: